blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: matname

-      The name of polygon material, empty if no material. **type** string
+      The name of polygon material, empty if no material.

+      :type: string

    .. attribute:: material

-      The material of the polygon **type** :class:`KX_PolygonMaterial` or :class:`KX_BlenderMaterial`
+      The material of the polygon.

+      :type: :class:`KX_PolygonMaterial` or :class:`KX_BlenderMaterial`

    .. attribute:: texture

-      The texture name of the polygon. **type** string
+      The texture name of the polygon.

+      :type: string

    .. attribute:: matid

-      The material index of the polygon, use this to retrieve vertex proxy from mesh proxy **type** integer
+      The material index of the polygon, use this to retrieve vertex proxy from mesh proxy.

+      :type: integer

    .. attribute:: v1

-      vertex index of the first vertex of the polygon, use this to retrieve vertex proxy from mesh proxy **type** integer
+      vertex index of the first vertex of the polygon, use this to retrieve vertex proxy from mesh proxy.

+      :type: integer

    .. attribute:: v2

-      vertex index of the second vertex of the polygon, use this to retrieve vertex proxy from mesh proxy **type** integer
+      vertex index of the second vertex of the polygon, use this to retrieve vertex proxy from mesh proxy.

+      :type: integer

    .. attribute:: v3

-      vertex index of the third vertex of the polygon, use this to retrieve vertex proxy from mesh proxy **type** integer
+      vertex index of the third vertex of the polygon, use this to retrieve vertex proxy from mesh proxy.

+      :type: integer

    .. attribute:: v4

-      vertex index of the fourth vertex of the polygon, 0 if polygon has only 3 vertex use this to retrieve vertex proxy from mesh proxy **type** integer
+      vertex index of the fourth vertex of the polygon, 0 if polygon has only 3 vertex use this to retrieve vertex proxy from mesh proxy.

+      :type: integer

    .. attribute:: visible

-      visible state of the polygon: 1=visible, 0=invisible **type** integer
+      visible state of the polygon: 1=visible, 0=invisible.

+      :type: integer

    .. attribute:: collide

-      collide state of the polygon: 1=receives collision, 0=collision free. **type** integer
+      collide state of the polygon: 1=receives collision, 0=collision free.

+      :type: integer

    .. method:: getMaterialName()